-In the concurrent 'Trunk spray and low rate trial', a rate of 4% phosphite injected every 40 cm around the trunk has to date been effective at stopping lesion activity in rickers (Horner 2019).
-This same dose (based on trunk circumference) in the current large tree trial has not been fully effective, suggesting that these large trees need a higher dose to facilitate total lesion healing and a different formula may be required.
+In the concurrent 'Trunk spray and low rate trial', a rate of 4% phosphite injected every 40 cm around the trunk was effective at stopping lesion activity in rickers (Horner 2019b).
+This same dose (based on trunk circumference) in the current large tree trial was not fully effective, suggesting that these large trees need a higher dose to facilitate total lesion healing and a different formula may be required.
 Given that there have been no obvious phytotoxicity symptoms noted to date, higher dose rates or higher frequency of application should be considered.